shetingwei/miniGame/README.md

 3. Why can Lambda expression be used when interface has more than one method?
 Because interface is able to have default methods.<br/>
 4. SynchronizedHashMap's each method is synchronized and lock is object level.
 While a thread using get or put method, it will lock the      whole collection, no other threads can use it.
 SynchronizedHashMap has performance overhead.<br/>
 5. ConcurrentHashMap's lock is at bucket level, allowing threads do get and put simultaneously.
 ConcurrentHashMap has better performance.<br/>
+6. Java 8 Streams lazy evaluation. each intermedia operation doesn't do operation immediately, it returns new stream and become pipelined.
+When the terminal operation is invoked, traversal of streams begins and associated operations are performed one by one.
+7. I can use partitions to subdivide table into small pieces.
+It will enhance the speed of data access.
+I used to create index to fix the slow query problem.